michal-ruzicka/chfile/README.md

 		Delete files.
 		If the given file path is a symlink, the symlink itself will be deleted and the target file will not be affected.
 		This option cannot be combined with other options.
+	-v, --verbose
+		Verbose mode.
+In this mode not only errors and warnings (which is default behaviour) are shown but also information messages are listed.
+		Use of this option overrides `--silent` mode.
+	-s, --silent
+		Silent mode.
+In this mode no information messages (including errors and warnings) are shown.
+Success/failure of processing is indicated by return value of the tool.
+		Use of this option overrides `--verbose` mode.
 	-h, --help
 		Print the usage info and exit.
 ```